tim-hardcastle/Pipefish/docs/the-whys-of-charm.md

 ## Why the SCREAMING_SNAKE_CASE, though?

 Given an identifier in a function, it could be the name of a function, a parameter, a local constant, a global constant, or an enum.
 Functions can be recognized by their syntactic role.
 Parameters can be found at the top of the function and local constants at the bottom.
-Whereas the constants and enums can be found ... anywhere at all The SCREAMING is apt because it's a warning: don't bother looking in the function for the definition of this, 'cos it ain't here.
+Whereas the constants and enums can be found ... anywhere at all.
+The SCREAMING is apt because it's a warning: don't bother looking in the function for the definition of this, 'cos it ain't here.